kwelsch7/Bingo_Board/README.md

 Two options for end results will be static printable boards, as well as a game in either Desktop or Web App form.

 The plan is to program this in C#.
+(Don't let the "Java" on the project folder deceive you).

 **Please see the spec sheet for more details.**